lexibank/sagartst/README.md

 Cite the source dataset as

-> Jacques, Guillaume, Laurent Sagart, Yunfan Lai, and Johann-Mattis List (2018): STDB: Sino-Tibetan Database of Lexical Cognates
+> Laurent Sagart, Jacques, Guillaume, Yunfan Lai, and Johann-Mattis List (2018): Sino-Tibetan Database of Lexical Cognates.
+Jena, Max Planck Institute for the Science of Human History.

 This dataset is licensed under a GPL-3.0 license